Cyber-Duck/Pardot-API/README.md

 ### Setup

 To initalise the Pardot API object pass your user email, password, and user key credentials.
+Any subsequent request to fetch data from the API will automatically perform the authentication actions before trying to fetch data.

 ```php
 use CyberDuck\PardotApi\PardotApi;